 Ongoing therapy sessions are typically between 45-55 minutes.
 The amount of sessions and duration of treatment is largely influenced by the goals you establish and follow through on treatment recommendations.
 Some courses of treatment can be 5-15 sessions while other goals can require additional sessions.
 At the conclusion of the initial intake/consultation appointment, your therapist can give you indication as to what the course of treatment may look like.
 In most cases, weekly sessions will be recommended to facilitate a positive and consistent working relationship.
 Being mindful of your resources, we work as efficiently as possible to achieve your goals.

-All of our providers offer many prime after school, evening and/or Saturday appointments.
+All of our providers offer many prime after school, evening and/or weekend appointments.
 We do our very best to accommodate our families to avoid disruption to the child’s school day or your work day if at all possible.
 Each therapist maintains a cancellation list as well to help families obtain even more desirable times.